Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - The most vulnerable groups are children, elderly and low-income.

-- It needs policy, community action and individual responsibility to prevent it.
+- It needs policy, community attention and individual responsibility to prevent it.

 Latest Climate & Health Data (2025 Update)